TTanisha/FamilyHub/docs/project_release.md

 #### 3.5.1 Edit an _entire_ recurring series

 NOTE: Updating a series will overwrite ALL existing events in the series, including past and future events.
-Please make sure the start and end date/time is set to the start and end date/tme of the first occurence in the series.
+Please make sure the start and end date/time is set to the start and end date/tme of the first occurrence in the series.

 1. Go to the Calendar page
 2. Locate the **first** occurrence of the recurring event series you would like to edit on the calendar